Waterdrips/waterdrips2.github.io/drafts/2020-01-07-inlets-pro.md

 blog posts, which are served from my laptop, out to the internet so my friends and family can proofread them.
 (I'm REALLY bad at spelling)

-But for this post we will use both standard and pro features to show off as many use cases as possible.
+But for this post we will use both standard and pro features to show off as many use cases as I can think of.

-# What can I use this for?
-(anywhere you need a public IP)
-(find that tweet from alex)
-(Production services, management of APIs in private VPCs, bastion hosts.
-Prototyping, Demos, Home Lab, IoT)

 # Enough talk - time for action

 ### Setup

+#### Inlets
 We have already briefly looked at `inletsctl`, but we didnt discuss installation or setup.

 > All of the commands shown are for linux and will probably work on Mac too.
 If you are using Windows then you should probably use git bash